Front End vs. Back End: What's the Difference?

 Frontend Skills

 One of the major front-end skills, whether you work on a small website or a big web-app, is converting the designs given by the designer into pixel-perfect sites.
 To do that, the developer uses HTML and CSS.
 For some small or enterprise projects, CSS frameworks like Bootstrap and Tailwind are used because they are easy to implement.
-Modern layout of CSS Flexbox and CSS Grid is used for bigger and more professional-looking sites.
+The modern layout of CSS Flexbox and CSS Grid is used for bigger and more professional-looking sites.

 Today, the major front-end skill is creating the front end of a web-app using JavaScript frameworks or libraries like Angular, ReactJS, or VueJS.
 These are required to create complex web apps where a lot of interaction is required with the backend.
 As all of them are JavaScript frameworks, a good knowledge of JavaScript is required before going for these frameworks.